thisaintwork/AgileDungeonTrekking/README.md

 # AgileDungeonTrekking
 This is the repository for Fall CSCI-E71 for the Traveling Players project

+The project is tracked in the "AgileDungeonTrekking" repo: https://github.com/thisaintwork/AgileDungeonTrekking

 We used Miro for weekly scrum meetings: https://miro.com/app/board/uXjVPK-7qnU=/

 We also keep a homework backlog in our Github repo here: https://github.com/orgs/thisaintwork/projects/3/views/1